 Each summer, there are opportunities for Beloit College students to work with science faculty on their research or through the Pakula Biomedical Fellowship Program.
 These opportunities are either 4 weeks or 8 weeks in length.
 Students receive college credit and a stipend for their work.
 All participating students live on campus.

-The Summer 2022 Pakula Biomedical Fellowship opportunities are listed below.
-Students interested in working in other STEM disciplines should contact individual faculty members.
+The Summer 2023 research opportunities are listed below.
+Students interested in working in other STEM disciplines should check the respective discipline website or contact individual faculty members.